-Children from the age of 10 months (or walking) to 5 years can join our Little Zippers classes.
+Children from 12 months (or walking) to 4 years old can join our award winning Little Zippers classes

 When young children listen to familiar words in songs, the neural transmitters in their brains are building connections to the sounds they are hearing and the words they are singing.
 In this way, singing songs and reciting poems and rhymes with children helps children develop early literacy skills.
 At Zip Zap Music we use a mixture of traditional nursery rhymes and lively up beat songs which children are warmly encouraged to join in.